 - 1. Represents forward rate agreements to sell specified amounts of US\$ at specified amounts of A\$ expiring December 16, 2013.
 The purpose of these agreements is to eliminate foreign exchange risk to ensure that potential US\$ bank facility draw downs will be sufficient to repay the A\$ convertible notes as they fall due. - 2.
-In June 2013, the Group entered into a zero collar hedging program for 115,650 ounces of gold for the period commencing in July 2013 through to June 2015.
-Amount represents a series of bought gold put options with a strike price of NZ\$1,600 per ounce and a series of sold gold call options with a strike price of NZ\$1,787 per ounce.
-Previously we had a series of gold options that have expired. - 3.
+Represents a series of bought gold put options with a strike price of NZ\$1,600 per ounce and a series of sold gold call options with a strike price of NZ\$1,787 per ounce expiring June 2015. - 3.
 Represents the unamortized portion of establishment fees and other costs incurred in obtaining US\$ banking facilities.
 These fees are being amortized to reflect an approximate pattern of consumption over the terms of the facilities. - 4.
 Represents investments in listed companies.